ivcespino/corelab-analytics/README.md

 CoreLab Analytics bridges the gap between raw statistical data and actionable educational insights.
 It allows researchers and administrators to visualize how laboratory usage frequency (hours/week) and intensity (hands-on engagement) correlate with student grade shifts between Preliminary and Midterm periods across five core BSIT subjects.

 Designed for the A.Y.
-2025–2026 research cohort at STI College Malolos, this platform transforms a longitudinal performance study into an interactive web experience, enabling real-time data exploration and automated statistical analysis.
+2025–2026 research cohort at STI College Malolos, this platform transforms a longitudinal performance study into an interactive web experience, enabling data exploration and automated statistical analysis.

 ### Key Features